All Episodes

 And were people scammed in this?

-Because the stuff we're gathering today about the Clinton's very own shady third world college scam here, you know, makes Trump University look like Harvard in comparison.
+Now, if I had to guess, I'd say that Clinton's going to rue the day they ever brought up Trump University because the stuff we're gathering today about the Clinton's very own shady third world college scam here, you know, makes Trump University look like Harvard in comparison.

-Especially the report this past March on how Hillary used her State Department and her clout from the State Department to help the same for-profit Shady College that was paying her husband millions of dollars.
+Especially the report this past March on how Hillary used her State Department and her clout from the State Department to help the same for-profit shady college that was paying her husband millions of dollars.

 Ross Story reported this.

-It was recently revealed through Hillary's emails that during the first year as Secretary of State, she insisted that Laureate Education be included in the guest list for an education policy dinner hosted by the U.S. Department of State.
+It was recently revealed through Hillary's emails that during the first year of Secretary of State, she insisted that Laureate Education be included in the guest list for an education policy dinner hosted by the U.S. Department of State.

 It is a for-profit model that should be represented, she wrote in August of 2009 in an email that she thought we'd never see on her private email server.